 (See also Neonatal Pneumonia Neonatal Pneumonia Neonatal pneumonia is lung infection in a neonate.
 Onset may be within hours of birth and part of a generalized sepsis syndrome or after 7 days and confined to the lungs.
 Signs may be limited... read more .)

-An estimated 4 to 5 million people in the United States develop pneumonia each year, of whom about 55,000 die.
-In the United States, pneumonia, along with influenza, is the 8th leading cause of death and is the leading infectious cause of death.
-Pneumonia is the most common fatal hospital-acquired infection and the most common overall cause of death in developing countries.
+An estimated 4 to 5 million people in the United States develop pneumonia (excluding COVID-19 pneumonia) each year, of whom about 55,000 die.
+In the United States, pneumonia, along with influenza Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
+Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , is the 9th leading cause of death and is the leading infectious cause of death.
+Pneumonia is the most common fatal hospital-acquired infection and the most common overall cause of death in medically underserved countries.

 The most common cause of pneumonia in adults > 30 years, in the absence of an ongoing viral pandemic such as COVID-19, is

 Streptococcus pneumoniae is still the most common pathogen in all age groups, settings, and geographic regions.
 However, the incidence of S. pneumoniae infection has been declining because of increasing rates of vaccination and development of herd immunity.
 However, pathogens of every sort, from viruses to parasites, can cause pneumonia.
-With the availability of sensitive molecular diagnostic methods, there is increasing recognition of viruses as a cause of pneumonia.
+With the availability of sensitive molecular diagnostic methods, there is increasing recognition of viruses as a cause of pneumonia, either as a sole pathogen or as a co-pathogen with bacteria.

 The airways and lungs are constantly exposed to pathogens in the external environment; the upper airways and oropharynx in particular are colonized with so-called normal flora.
 Microaspiration of these pathogens from the upper respiratory tract is a regular occurrence, but these pathogens are readily dealt with by lung host defense mechanisms.
 Pneumonia develops when